Marcia Van Dyke

-Marcia Van Dyke (March 26, 1922 – November 11, 2002) was an American violinist and actress.
-She was featured in a cover story in the January 19, 1948, issue of Life magazine.
+Marcia Evelyn Van Dyke (March 26, 1922 – November 11, 2002) was an American violinist and actress.

 Early years

-The daughter of Mr. and Mrs. Edward S. Van Dyke, she was born Marcia Evelyn Van Dyke in Grants Pass, Oregon and was a cousin of director and writer W. S. Van Dyke.
+Marcia Evelyn Van Dyke was born in Grants Pass, Oregon to Mr. and Mrs. Edward S. Van Dyke.
 Her father was an attorney who taught piano as a hobby.
+She was a cousin of director and writer W. S. Van Dyke.

+From 1935 to 1937, newspapers in Oregon reported her recital appearances locally and in Portland, and her status as concertmistress of the Medford Junior Symphony, with whom she was featured several times as soloist.

-In 1936, she and her parents moved to Burlingame, California, to allow her to study under Naoum Blinder, the concert maestro of the San Francisco Symphony Orchestra.
-Van Dyke was concertmeister for Burlingame High School and for the Southern Oregon Symphony.
+In October 1938, Van Dyke and her parents moved to Burlingame, California so she could study under Naoum Blinder, the concert maestro of the San Francisco Symphony Orchestra.
+She was concertmaster for Burlingame High School and for the Southern Oregon Symphony.
 She graduated from BHS and San Mateo Junior College.

 Music

-In 1944, Van Dyke joined the first violin section of the San Francisco Symphony.
-Before taking that position, she was first violinist for a theater in San Francisco.

-Van Dyke was part of a 56-concert tour (in 57 days) that the San Francisco Symphony undertook in the spring of 1947.
-An article published on the San Francisco Chronicle's SFGate website on November 13, 2011, reported "After the tour, Life magazine ran a story not on the orchestra itself, but on 'the prettiest first violinist now in the symphony big time.'"
+In 1944, Van Dyke joined the first violin section of the San Francisco Symphony, after having played first violin for a theater in San Francisco.
+With the Symphony she appeared in a tour of 56 concerts in 57 days in the spring of 1947.
+She was featured in a cover story in the January 19, 1948, issue of Life magazine.
+According to the San Francisco Chronicle's SFGate website: "After the tour, Life magazine ran a story not on the orchestra itself, but on 'the prettiest first violinist now in the symphony big time.'"

 Acting

 Film

-Film executive Joe Pasternak offered a contract to Van Dyke after seeing the 1947 article about her in Life.
+Film executive Joe Pasternak offered a contract to Van Dyke after seeing the article about her in Life.

-Van Dyke's fledgling film career was briefly endangered on December 25, 1947, when a car in which she was a passenger had a head-on collision with another car near Taft, California.
+Van Dyke's fledgling film career was briefly endangered on December 25, 1947, when a car in which she was a passenger collided head-on with another car near Taft, California.
 A news story distributed by International News Service noted that Van Dyke was "being groomed by MGM for stardom" at the time.
 It continued: "An ugly cut encircled her left eye and her lovely features became grotesquely swollen.
 For a while it looked as if Marcia's film career had been nipped in the bud."
-On December 30, 1947, however, she said that she was progressing sufficiently to resume film activity within a month.
+On December 30, 1947, however, she said that she was recovering rapidly enough to resume filming within a month.

 Van Dyke's films included Shadow on the Wall (1950), A Date with Judy (1948), In the Good Old Summertime (1949), and Death in a Doll House.